 Note: This post may contain affiliate links.
 At no additional cost to you, I may earn a small commission from purchases made using them.
 TTRPGkids uses this to keep the site going.
 Read full disclosure here.

-When I’m playing TTRPG’s with my kid, I will often incorporate a little snack into the game.
-Maybe the game pieces are goldfish crackers or he earns an apple slice at the end of each challenge.
+When I’m playing tabletop RPGs with my kid, I will often incorporate a little snack into the game.
+Maybe the game pieces are goldfish crackers or we are questing for a magical apple that he gets to eat at the end for snack time.
 This does a few things:

 - Adds sensory aspect (tactile + taste) to keep interest